AgregoreWeb/agregore-markdown-site-generator/README.md

 - The first `heading` is used as the HTML document title
 - The first `paragraph` is used as the HTML document `description` meta tag
 - Headings get IDs added to them
-- JavaScript attaches anchros to headings so you can click them to add the link to the URL
+- JavaScript attaches anchors to headings so you can click them to add the link to the URL
 - Agregore's CSS theme variables get loaded at runtime (if applicable) so users themes get automatically applied.
+- CSS gets output to `style.css` if this file doesn't already exist.
+It's linked to using relative URLs

 ## Usage